"Don't be P.C

 QUESTION AUTHORITY TO THINK FOR YOURSELF explains why we conform—and how to break out of conformity to think for yourself.
 It begins with questioning authority, including the sorts of authority that we have internalized and of which we may not even be aware – long-held beliefs and the assumptions underlying them.

-Authors Potter and Estren reveal a step-by-step process to think for yourself; explain what authorities do to undermine people who question them; show how to defuse powerful anti-thinking weapons, such as ridicule; unveil the machinery of groupthink; and show how to stand up to professional “facilitators” whose aim is to prevent dissent.
+Author Potter reveals a step-by-step process to think for yourself; explain what authorities do to undermine people who question them; show how to defuse powerful anti-thinking weapons, such as ridicule; unveil the machinery of groupthink; and show how to stand up to professional “facilitators” whose aim is to prevent dissent.
 Read QUESTION AUTHORITY TO THINK FOR YOURSELF and you will find out which of your views are your own, which have been subtly imposed on you, and how you can break out of the mental straitjacket that turns so many people into “sheeple.”